<title-serif>4 keys to<title-serif><title-sans> empowerment through design<title-sans>

-Karyn Pascoe, Beyond’s Chief Creative Officer, outlines the key themes to emerge from Beyond’s panel discussion on Diversity, Equity, and Inclusion during SF Design Week
+Karyn Pascoe, Beyond’s former Chief Creative Officer, outlines the key themes to emerge from Beyond’s panel discussion on Diversity, Equity, and Inclusion during SF Design Week.

 Sometimes Diversity and Inclusion (D&I) gets conflated with a list of boxes to check and quotas to meet.
 And the numbers matter, but so do the people behind those numbers.
 For SF Design Week, Beyond hosted a panel to learn from industry leaders about how we can create more equity in our communities through design.
 During this talk, we heard personal stories from leaders living their values around Diversity, Equity, and Inclusion (DE&I).
 We talked about their challenges, their triumphs, and what actions we can all take to move from inspiration to sustained action on the DE&I front.

 #1 —The team should reflect the audience

 As creatives, we synthesize.
 Monoculture inhibits creativity, and diversity breeds it.
 If we look at the world in silos, or don’t surround ourselves with people who have experienced a situation we’re solving for, the final output won’t resonate.
 And if your products aren’t relevant, neither is your business.

 Sara Azadi, co-founder of TushBaby, said it best: “I would get up and walk out of a room if I saw all one type of person in there.
 I would say, ‘we’re not doing this.
 If we don’t have people who understand this experience, we’re going to fail.’”
 Leaders and contributors to creative organizations are responsible for being matchmakers within culture.
 We need to give diverse voices a seat at the table.
 Then hand them the mic.